4 Health Benefits of Fish Oil for Cats

 2. Improved Cognitive Function

-DHA is an important component in brain and cognitive development in young animals, including kittens.
+DHA is an important component in the brain and cognitive development in young animals, including kittens.
 In adults, DHA supplements can stave off age-related cognitive dysfunction, which is similar to dementia in people.
 Supplementing with fish oil may help your cat navigate age better and become less disoriented.

 3. Slows the Progression of Kidney Disease